 Firstly, you’re getting the John Lewis reputation for quality and good customer service.

-Customer reviews for this John Lewis Rise wooden bed are very good, with an average of 5/5 at the time of writing.
-Admittedly, there are very few reviews at the time of writing in 2024.
+Customer reviews for this John Lewis Essence wooden bed are very good, with an average of about 4.5/5.

 It’s got sprung slats, so it will have a softer and bouncier feel than a wooden bed frame with solid slats.
-There are 15 slats, which is one more than all the others on this list which will provide slightly better support for the mattress.
+There are 16 slats, which is a couple more than all the others on this list.
+That should provide slightly better support for the mattress.

-Pros: posh brand which reputation for quality, constructed with higher quality wood than cheaper beds, positive reviews, sprung slats, slightly higher number of slats than most beds
+Pros: posh brand with reputation for quality, constructed with higher quality wood than cheaper beds, positive reviews, sprung slats, slightly higher number of slats than most beds

 Cons: very expensive